mazim-co/MMM-MyVolvo/README.md

 ## Requirements
 - Volvo Car owner with an **active Volvo ID and the Volvo Cars App**.
  - Works for all connected cars up to model year 2021, excluding the XC40 Recharge.
- - For the moment it only works for cars registered in Germany.
-A german license plate is required (e.g. AB-CD 123, or AB-CD 123E).
+ - For the moment it only works for cars registered in Germany, Netherlands and Sweden.
+A license plate from these countries is required.
+(Possibly more countries but couldn't test it.)
 - Python 3.8 or higher.

 ## Installation